gristlabs/grist-core/documentation/database.md

 | id | The primary key   |
 | name   | The name (see the 5 types of groups below) |

-Only 5 types of groups exist, which corresponds actually to Roles (for the permission, please refer to the section detailing the `acl_rules` tables):
+Only 5 types of groups exist, which corresponds actually to Roles (for the permissions, please refer to the [ACL rules permissions details](#acl-permissions)):
  - `owners` (see the `OWNERS` permissions)
  - `editors` (see the `EDITORS` permissions)
  - `viewers` (see the `VIEWS` permissions)